ultravoid/ultravoid.github.io/_posts/2021-6-8-oblivion-to-the-infidelos.md

 How long did it take these people to build their towers?
 Fine works of stone and iron.
 Taller than mountains.<br>
 Only generations of blood and will can raise such things; the blood of ancestors, spent to give a birth right to their descendants.<br>
-And now I come —the Razer Prince*— to burn which has been forfeited, and bring an end to legends and dreams.
+And now I come —the Razer Prince*— to burn which has been forfeited, to bring an end to legends and dreams.

 In the distance, siege artillery shells, strike a shield that has stood for a million zera'ton (~ 500,000 years). _Bom.
 Bom.
 Bom._ Every impact lighting up the protective dome and the city towers beneath with angry branching sparks that split and crawl into the night.<br>